XYPairs

 User Interface

-can be added as a child of any functional models in the model tree.
-Right-click the parent node, select “Add Model…”, and search for XYPairs
+XYPairs can be added as a child of any model that requires a function in the model tree.
+Right-click the parent node, select “Add Model…”, and search for XYPairs in the Filter Box.

 Practical Example